 Welcome to the exciting startup world!
 You are following your dream to become a startup legend.
 You’ve already got your team, you are working hard to find your product-market fit, and you have probably estimated how much you need in cash in order to achieve your milestones.
 So what now?
 Well you, like all other mortal startups, need funding in order to achieve those goals.
 So where will you get the funding from?

 First stop: friends, family and fanatics, the people that surround you and believe in your proposition.
 They will be the ones to support you with the first influx of cash that will get you on your feet, at least for the first couple of months.
 But, what if you don’t have enough sources surrounding you?
 What if your friends, family and fanatics are not in a position where they can help with funding?

 This is where you turn to business angels.
 Business angels are people who can support you with growing your business from a very early stage.
-They could be serial entrepreneurs, former board members of large corporations, and other specialists, and they can deliver great value to your startup by not only becoming investors, but also by mentoring you and your team.
-You can think of them as funding superheroes, they come in when you need them the most, hence the term ‘Angel’ investors.
+They could be serial entrepreneurs, former board members of large corporations, and other specialists, and they can deliver significant value to your startup by not only becoming investors but also by mentoring you and your team.
+You can think of them as funding superheroes; they come in when you need them the most, hence the term ‘Angel’ investors.

 But how do you reach them if they don’t know of your existence?
 By doing an Angel Investment round online!
 That is the way to get your business proposition out in the open and have a higher chance to get successfully funded.
 But remember, it is hard work!
 6 tips for a successful angel investment campaign:

 - An angel investment campaign is not crowdfunding